-- 9.2.5 The Group Secretary is responsible for: - (a) providing administrative and general support to Directors; - (b) preparation of the Annual Report and Accounts; - (c) corporate legal and regulatory compliance; - (d) formal relations with shareholders, including maintenance of the share registers and convening of general meetings of PLC; - (e) matters relating to share capital and shareholding structures; (f) arrangement of induction, training/development and - (f) arrangement of induction, training/development and performance evaluations for the Board and Committees; - (g) drafting and publishing standard regulatory announcements (such as those related to Director share dealing transactions) that do not normally require consideration by the Disclosure Committee; - (h) reporting to the Chairman when the Group Secretary notes that the interests of the Executive Directors and the Non- Executive Directors diverge, as a result of which it is unclear which interests the Group Secretary should represent; and - supporting the Chairman in organising the Board's affairs, including the provision of information, meeting agenda, evaluation and training programmes. - 9.2.6 The Group Secretary is secretary of the Nominating and Corporate Governance Committee, and may attend the meetings of the Audit Committee, the Corporate Responsibility Committee and the Compensation Committee at the invitation of each Committee.
+- 9.2.5 The Group Secretary is responsible for: - (a) providing administrative and general support to Directors; - (b) preparation of the Annual Report and Accounts; - (c) corporate legal and regulatory compliance; - formal relations with shareholders, including maintenance of the share registers and convening of general meetings of PLC;

+- (e) matters relating to share capital and shareholding structures; - (f) arrangement of induction, training/development and performance evaluations for the Board and Committees: - (g) drafting and publishing standard regulatory announcements (such as those related to Director share dealing transactions) that do not normally require consideration by the Disclosure Committee; - (h) reporting to the Chair when the Group Secretary notes that the interests of the Executive Directors and the Non- Executive Directors diverge, as a result of which it is unclear which interests the Group Secretary should represent; and - (i) supporting the Chair in organising the Board's affairs, including the provision of information, meeting agenda, evaluation and training programmes. - 9.2.6 The Group Secretary is secretary of the Nominating and Corporate Governance Committee, and may attend the meetings of the Audit Committee, the Corporate Responsibility Committee and the Compensation Committee at the invitation of each Committee.